 76 – 95% overall bounce rate — blimey Charlie, you’ve mostly got junk traffic and you need to target your site keywords — and ideal customer persona — much better.

-Don’t expect more than 5% of all visitors to take action… in fact, over 1% of visitors opting in is considered good.
-If I have 600 hits per month, I should expect 6 calls, emails, or subscribes.
+Don’t expect more than 5% of website visitors to take action… In fact, due to lost traffic, spam traffic, and overseas visits, over 1% of visitors opting in is considered good.
+If I have 600 hits per month on my optimised and content-rich site, then I should expect around 6 calls, emails, or subscribes, although this varies.
 Some people are looking for service right now, while some want a drip-fed information from you, and another portion is still yet to be sold on brand you.

-Updating your website at least once-monthly ensures that content is up-to-date, more pages are being indexed, and visitors see something different.
+Updating your website and blog at least once-monthly ensures that content is up-to-date, more pages are being indexed, and visitors see something different.